 Fortunately, she was kind enough to respond to my email and let me know that I was quite right.
 Even though Savills stated that global real estate values only increased 6.2% year-over-year, the much higher $281 trillion figure was due to “refining their methodology and including value revisions.”
 Savills revalued global real estate by an additional $39 trillion, not including the $14 trillion based on a 6.2% annual increase.

 However, the big winner in the group was global equities.
 Global stocks increased a stunning 22% in 2017.
 You can get a much better view of the increases if I show you the following charts in order:

 As you can see, Securitized Debt increased from $100 trillion to $105 trillion, but Equities shot up the most by $13 trillion… $70 trillion to $83 trillion.
 So, if we add up all the values of global real estate, securitized debt, and equities, it equals a stunning $469 trillion.
-Which means, total world gold and silver investment of $3.1 trillion now accounts for 0.6% of global assets.
-That’s correct; it’s not even 1% anymore… LOL.
+This means, the total world gold and silver investment of $3.1 trillion now accounts for 0.6% of global assets.
+That’s correct- it’s not even 1% anymore… LOL.

 If we compare these global bubble asset values from yearend 2015 to the newly updated figures for yearend 2017, we have the following:

 Increase In Global Asset Values 2015 to 2017